josephmisiti/awesome-machine-learning/README.md

 * [TDB](https://github.com/ericjang/tdb) - TensorDebugger (TDB) is a visual debugger for deep learning.
 It features interactive, node-by-node debugging and visualization for TensorFlow.
 * [Suiron](https://github.com/kendricktan/suiron/) - Machine Learning for RC Cars.
 * [Introduction to machine learning with scikit-learn](https://github.com/justmarkham/scikit-learn-videos) - IPython notebooks from Data School's video tutorials on scikit-learn.
-* [Practical XGBoost in Python](http://education.parrotprediction.teachable.com/p/practical-xgboost-in-python) - comprehensive online course about using XGBoost in Python
+* [Practical XGBoost in Python](http://education.parrotprediction.teachable.com/p/practical-xgboost-in-python) - comprehensive online course about using XGBoost in Python.

 <a name="python-neural-networks"></a>
 #### Neural Networks